David Bowie's art collection: Bowie as an art collector and supporter of art

 Bowie reportedly began appreciating and collecting art in the mid 1970s, when he moved to Berlin to escape his cocaine addiction.
 Artist and writer Matthew Collings characterized the collection as "bohemian, romantic, expressive, emotional art".
 Bowie was described by an art advisor as "a true collector.
 His acquisitions were not commercially motivated; he cared about the art, not the market.
 His was a deeply personal, eclectic collection, reflecting his British roots and his real passion for art."
 He was frequently featured in ARTnews' "Top 200 collectors" lists.
 Bowie's collection of contemporary African Art, was described as "[demonstrating] an appreciation that goes far beyond the all-too-frequent exoticism and 'othering' of art from the continent."
 In 1995, Bowie pushed for an exhibition of South African art, and he wrote about the 1995 Johannesburg Biennale for the magazine Modern Painters.
 By 1998, Bowie was a board member of Modern Painters, and he participated in the Nat Tate art hoax.

+Bowie would also attend gallery openings, often with his wife Iman, such as in 1999 when visiting an opening with artist Damian Loeb, or at New Yorks' Gagosian Gallery in early 1995.